aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-upgrades.md

 ### Minor Version Upgrades

-Kubernetes has minor releases [three times per year](https://kubernetes.io/releases/release/) and EKS Distro follows a similar cadence.
+Kubernetes has minor releases [three times per year](https://kubernetes.io/releases/release/), and EKS Distro follows a similar cadence.
-EKS Anywhere will add support for new EKS Distro releases as they are released, and you are advised to upgrade your cluster when possible.
+EKS Anywhere will add support for new EKS Distro releases as they are come out, and you are advised to upgrade your cluster when possible.

 Cluster upgrades are not handled automatically and require administrator action to modify the cluster specification and perform an upgrade.
 You are advised to upgrade your clusters in development environments first and verify your workloads and controllers are compatible with the new version.